ling-coursera/cleaningdata/CodeBook.md

 # datacleaning
-This is code book for the course project for "Getting and Cleaning Data".
+This is the code book for the course project for "Getting and Cleaning Data".

 ## Data File